What you need to know about camp!

 ❑ Pajamas or something to sleep in

-❑ 2 pairs of old shoes (open-toed, outdoor sandals are allowed, but closed-toed shoes are required for many activities)
+❑ Pair of tennis shoes (open-toed, outdoor sandals are allowed, but closed-toed shoes are required for many activities)

 ❑ Jacket and rain gear